 Joe Marrs was appointed by the Travis County Probate Court as attorney ad litem representing 70+ heirs in a complex intestate estate.

 in the 126th District Court of Travis County, Texas (2013):

 The firm represented beneficiaries of a trust in claims against a trustee for day-trading and self-dealing, resulting in losses to the trust and damages exceeding $1.4 million.
-As a result of pre-suit negotiations, the trustee resigned and JMEH’s clients obtained a final judgment appointing themselves co-trustees in the Travis County District Court.
-The former trustee has appealed the judgment, and the claims for damages against the former trustee remain pending in the Travis County Probate Court.
+As a result of pre-suit negotiations, the trustee resigned and the firm’s clients obtained a final judgment appointing themselves co-trustees in the Travis County District Court, and successfully defending their appointment on appeal to the Third Court of Appeals.

 B.S, C.S., & T.S. v.
 S.W. & J.K.,